Laurel L. Wilkening: University work

 Wilkening taught chemistry and planetary science at the University of Arizona beginning in 1973, and from 1981 was head of the Planetary Science department and director of the university's Lunar & Planetary Laboratory.
 She also served as the university's acting dean of sciences, and vice-president for research.
 While she was at Arizona, she helped to found the Women's Studies program, and made a statistical report on pay equity on the campus.
 She later gave over $100,000 to the university's Women's Plaza of Honor project.

 From 1988 to 1993, she was provost at the University of Washington.
 In 1993, she became the third chancellor of the University of California, Irvine; she was also the third woman to hold the position of chancellor in the University of California system.

 Wilkening retired from academic work in 1998, and ran a vineyard in Elgin, Arizona with her husband in her later years.
 In 2005, the University of California, Irvine dedicated the Laurel L. Wilkening Rose Garden on campus.
 In 2009, Wilkening received the UCI Medal.

 Personal life

-Wilkening married fellow planetary chemist and former Carmelite monk, Godfrey T. Sill.
+Wilkening married fellow planetary chemist and former Carmelite friar, Godfrey T. Sill.
 She was widowed when Sill died in 2007.
 She died in 2019, aged 74 years, in Arizona.
 Some of her papers are in the University Archives at UCI.